aditshah98/pittapplication_interview/README.md

 # Pitt Applications App

-This app has been made for a job interview

 This project leverages the capabilities of React and Django to deliver a high-performance, responsive web application.
 The integration of Django REST Framework enables rapid data retrieval through well-defined APIs, providing an enhanced user experience.